Autumn Pet Care & Safety Tips

 Symptoms of mushroom poisoning include vomiting, tremors, and seizures.
 Left untreated, mushroom toxicity can lead to death in a matter of days.

-To end this post, we have one final autumn dog care tip.
 Remember that the days are shorter now, which means there's less light to see where you're going when walking your four-legged friend.